hubert-leterme/hubert-leterme.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoctoral researcher in astrostatistics at <a href='https://www.ensicaen.fr/?lang=en'>ENSICAEN</a> (Caen, France) and <a href='https://www.cea.fr/english'>CEA Paris-Saclay</a> (Paris metropolitan area, France), under the supervision of <a href='https://fadili.users.greyc.fr/'>Jalal Fadili</a> (ENSICAEN) and <a href='https://jstarck.cosmostat.org/'>Jean-Luc Starck</a> (CEA).
+I am a postdoctoral researcher in astrostatistics at <a href='https://www.Ensicaen.fr/?lang=en'>Ensicaen</a> (Caen, France) and <a href='https://www.cea.fr/english'>CEA Paris-Saclay</a> (Paris metropolitan area, France), under the supervision of <a href='https://fadili.users.greyc.fr/'>Jalal Fadili</a> (Ensicaen) and <a href='https://jstarck.cosmostat.org/'>Jean-Luc Starck</a> (CEA).
 My research is part of the [the TOSCA project](https://tosca.cosmostat.org/), focusing on weak lensing statistics for cosmology, which explores the synergies between Euclid and SKAO.
 <!-- TOSCA is a collaboration between three French laboratories (the Astrophysics Division at CEA Paris-Saclay, the GREYC research institute in Caen and the Nice-Côte d'Azur Observatory) and the University of Geneva (Switzerland). -->
 My work will contribute to the reconstruction of mass maps from radio shear measurements using deep learning techniques, with a specific emphasis on uncertainty quantification.